 For the marinade:

-- 1 tbsp thai curry paste red or green
+- 1 tablespoon thai curry paste red or green

-- 4 tbsp coconut milk from a tin
+- 4 tablespoon coconut milk from a tin

 For the peanut sauce: